'It's time for Seattle to shut up': What the national media are saying about the Seahawks' future

 ESPN’s Sheil Kapadia wonders if Seattle will bring back Jimmy Graham in 2017:

 The Seahawks currently have about $35.1 million in cap space available, according to OverTheCap.com.
 That ranks 19th in the NFL.
 And only one of their 22 regular starters (strong-side linebacker Mike Morgan) is an unrestricted free agent this offseason.
-In other words, they have a good degree of financial flexibility without releasing Graham.
+In other words, they have a good degree of financial flexibility without releasing Graham.”

 Sports Illustrated’s Chris Burke says the Seahawks must prioritize offensive tackle in the upcoming NFL draft: